sharetribe/flex-docs/src/docs/ftw-availability/availability-management/index.md

 ### Availability exceptions

-Providers can set availability exceptions on listings to override the default plan for individual time ranges.
+Listing authors can set availability exceptions on listings to override the default plan for individual time ranges.
 Availability exceptions are created based on the unit type:

 - For daily bookings, exceptions are created per day, and the start and